y-board/light-the-y/_modules/delays.md

 //   delay_challenge3();
 ```

-**Challenge 1:** Turn on L5 as red.
-Wait 2 seconds and then turn it off and immediately turn on L6 as red.
-Wait 2 seconds and move the red light to L7, then L8 and then L9.
+**Challenge 1:** Turn on LED 5 as red.
+Wait 2 seconds and then turn it off and immediately turn on LED 6 as red.
+Wait 2 seconds and move the red light to LED 7, then LED 8 and then LED 9.

 <img src="{% link media/delay_challenge_1.gif %}" width="400" hspace="5%" vspace="10px">